 Programs run by Ronald McDonald House Charities of Nashville, the 32-bedroom Ronald McDonald House and the Ronald McDonald Family Room on the 5th Floor of the Monroe Carell Jr. Children’s Hospital at Vanderbilt offer a place for parents and family members to relax, refresh and experience the comforts of home while staying close to their sick child.

-The Ronald McDonald House Charities of Nashville serves families from across the country and around the world.
-Since our doors opened in 1991, we have served 13,960 families from all 95 counties in Tennessee, 66 counties in Kentucky, 41 other states and 14 foreign countries.
-In 2015, we served 608 families in our House with an average length of stay of 18 nights and a daily waiting list of 10 families.
-We request a $15 per night donation from families to stay with us, but more than 93% of families cannot afford to pay and we have never turned a family away because of their inability to pay.
+Ronald McDonald House Charities of Nashville serves families from across the country and around the world.
+Since our doors opened in 1991, we have served more than 14,400 families from all 95 counties in Tennessee, 66 counties in Kentucky, 41 other states and 14 foreign countries.
+In 2016, we served 502 families in our House with an average length of stay of 19 nights and a daily waiting list of 10 families.
+We request a $15 per night donation from families to stay with us, but more than 91% of families cannot afford to pay and we have never turned a family away because of their inability to pay.

 The Ronald McDonald Family Room, is for any family of a child receiving treatment at the Children’s Hospital.
 The Family Room is open from 9am to 9pm, seven days a week and is staffed by caring volunteers and part-time staff members.
 We serve more than 2,100 individuals every month at the Family Room.